 Entrepreneur convicted: million-dollar investment fraud exposed!

-A current case from the North American economy attracts attention, especially with regard to transparency in the area of investments.
-Gilles Tremblay, the managing director of Granite Sélect Inc., was guilty about Divergences in investments, which were originally intended for research into raw materials.
+A recent case from the North American economy is attracting attention, particularly in relation to transparency in the area of investments.
+Gilles Tremblay, the managing director of Granite Sélect Inc., was found guilty of Divergences in investments, which were originally intended for research into raw materials.
 Under the guise of lucrative promises of high profits and tax deductions, Tremblay had false declarations of expenses for mineral exploration that were not carried out.

-In this context, Revenu Québec has made it clear that the recovery of the tax revenue due is top priority.
-This fits into a larger strategy that aims to ensure equal opportunities for all taxpayers and ensure that companies meet their tax obligations.
+In this context, Revenu Québec has made it clear that recovering the tax revenue due is its top priority.
+This fits into a larger strategy aimed at ensuring a level playing field for all taxpayers and ensuring that companies meet their tax obligations.

 Legal consequences and types of fraud

-Advice on tax offenses is a serious topic.
-The Canada Revenue Agency emphasizes that tax evasion and fraud represent a illegal act in which, among other things, books are often fake or income is not declared.
-This form of tax bypass is not only unethical, but also legally pursued.
+Advice on tax offenses is a serious issue.
+The Canada Revenue Agency highlights that tax evasion and fraud constitute an illegal act, which often involves, among other things, falsifying accounts or under-declaring income.
+This form of tax avoidance is not only unethical, but also punishable by law.

 The penalties are not to be neglected.
 Tax evaders face backpayment of taxes owed plus interest and penalties and could be subject to fines of up to 200% of the amounts evaded.
 In the worst case scenario, there is a risk of up to five years in prison for tax evasion and even up to 14 years for serious tax fraud, which is underpinned by Canadian Criminal Code Article 380.